 HIMSS: What do you see as the most important new innovations in digital health?

-Indu: At Health 2.0 we’ve thought deeply about this question – and developed what we call “.”
+Indu: At Health 2.0 we’ve thought deeply about this question – and developed what we call "Five Drivers of Healthcare's Decentralized Future".
 As an example, I’m really excited about new technologies that use Fast Healthcare Interoperability Resources (FHIR) interfaces with the EMR and connect consumer applications into medical data, like Google Home and others.
-That’s another area that’s so exciting – new entrants coming into healthcare, including Amazon, Facebook and Microsoft, bringing us new modalities to interface with healthcare records, like voice artificial intelligence.
+That’s another area that’s so exciting – new entrants coming into healthcare, including Amazon, Facebook, and Microsoft, bringing us new modalities to interface with healthcare records, like voice artificial intelligence.

 And technology is creating better referral networks for vulnerable populations.
 If a provider sees a patient with a need beyond the clinical setting, there are now companies providing directories of services, whether it be housing, food, transportation or other needs.
 This remains a big problem where traditional care models intersect with people’s everyday lives.
 We need better information and technology solutions so providers can connect patients to social services and resources.